-According to Medical News Today, for the treatment of opioids dependence, researchers found that 36% of people who took Vivitrol didn’t use any opioids throughout the 24-week study.
+According to Medical News Today, for the treatment of opioid dependence, researchers found that 36% of people who took Vivitrol didn’t use any opioids throughout the 24-week study.
 In comparison, only 23% of people who took a placebo (no treatment) didn’t use any opioids for this timeframe.
 In a separate clinical trial, individuals who used the approved dose of Vivitrol had 25% fewer heavy drinking days.

 What is a Vivitrol shot, though, and how does it work?
 The Vivitrol shot for alcohol abuse can be an effective means to help control addiction.

 Naltrexone is the generic version of brand-name Vivitrol.
 All forms of naltrexone work by stopping the euphoria and sedation that central nervous system depressants, specifically alcohol and opioids, can cause.
 Vivitrol effectively blocks opioid and alcohol neurological effects, binding to receptor sites in place of drugs.